pact-foundation/docs.pact.io/website/docs/pact_broker/client_cli/readme.md

     * `--version VERSION` to specify a known application version (recommended)
     * `--latest` to specify the latest version
     * `--latest TAG` to specify the latest version that has a particular tag
     * `--all TAG` to specify all the versions that have a particular tag (eg. "all prod" versions).
-This would be used when ensuring you have backwards compatibility with all production mobile clients for a provider.
+This would be used when ensuring you have backwards compatiblity with all production mobile clients for a provider.
 Note, when using this option, you need to specify dependency explicitly (see the second usage option).

 Using a specific version is the easiest way to ensure you get an accurate response that won't be affected by race conditions.